dmbarbour/wikilon/docs/ApplicationModel.md

 Dictionary applications can potentially grow larger than memory.
 This is acceptable, so long as developers leverage [stowage](LargeValueStowage.md).
 With stowage, it is not difficult for a dictionary application to model a database or ftp server.

-## Extraction of Applications from the Dictionary

-As a development environment, Wikilon must support compilation of applications to run on a desktop, android phone, an independent web service, and so on.
-Ideally, these are the same applications that we debug within Wikilon, but we want to extract a minimal amount of logic and state from our dictionary to make it work.
-Dictionary objects are a good fit here, as are applications that operate only on a well-defined subset of the dictionary (e.g. some finite set of named objects).

-Extraction of dictionary applications *in media res* supports an implicit debug mode, automatic records and testing of application debug sessions, and a possibility for interactive construction of applications from a fork of a prototypes.
-In some ways, this is much nicer than conventional application compilers.

 ## Managed Dictionaries and Attributes

 Words in an AO dictionary provide a basis for mutable meaningful structure, modularity, and structure sharing.
 The mutable meaningful structure allows AO dictionaries to serve as a platform for live coding and dictionary applications.